What does the pledge mean?

 The National Planning Policy Framework (NPPF) is a document which sets out the government’s planning policies for England, and outlines how these are “expected to be applied”.

 Since it was first published in 2012, it’s been updated and revised regularly by previous governments to reflect their planning policies.
-It was last updated by Rishi Sunak’s government in December 2023, when, among other changes, housing targets were made advisory, rather than mandatory.
+It was last updated by a Conservative government in December 2023, when, among other changes, housing targets were made advisory, rather than mandatory.
 (Then-housing secretary Michael Gove had announced his intention to make this change in December 2022.)

 In its manifesto, Labour pledged to “immediately update the National Policy Planning Framework to undo damaging Conservative changes, including restoring mandatory housing targets”.
-(This appears to be a typo, and refer to the National Planning Policy Framework instead.)The wording of Labour’s pledge doesn’t make clear exactly which specific “Conservative changes” it plans to “undo”—we don’t know if this only includes changes made in 2023, or other changes made by previous Conservative or Conservative-led governments.
-We asked the Ministry of Housing, Communities and Local Government (MHCLG) about this in October 2024.
+(This appears to be a typo, and refers to the National Planning Policy Framework instead.)The wording of Labour’s pledge did not make clear exactly which specific “Conservative changes” it planned to “undo”, or exactly what was meant by “immediately” in this context, given changes to policy don’t often happen overnight.

 Honesty in public debate matters